Hypocapnia: Effects

 Even when marked, hypocapnia is normally well tolerated.
 Symptoms include tingling sensation (usually in the limbs), abnormal heartbeat, painful muscle cramps, and seizures.
 Acute hypocapnia causes hypocapnic alkalosis, which causes cerebral vasoconstriction leading to cerebral hypoxia, and this can cause transient dizziness, fainting, and anxiety.
-A low partial pressure of carbon dioxide in the blood also causes alkalosis (because CO_{2} is acidic in solution), leading to lowered plasma calcium ions (Hypocalcaemia), causing increased nerve and muscle excitability.
+A low partial pressure of carbon dioxide in the blood also causes alkalosis (because CO_{2} is acidic in solution), leading to lowered plasma calcium ions (hypocalcaemia), causing increased nerve and muscle excitability.
 This explains the other common symptoms of hyperventilation—pins and needles, muscle cramps and tetany in the extremities, especially hands and feet.

-Because the brain stem regulates breathing by monitoring the level of blood CO_{2} instead of O_{2}, hypocapnia can suppress breathing to the point of blackout from cerebral hypoxia, as exhibited in shallow water blackout.
+Because the brain stem regulates breathing by monitoring the level of blood CO_{2} instead of O_{2}, hypocapnia can suppress breathing to the point of loss of consciousness from cerebral hypoxia, as exhibited in shallow water blackout.

 Hypocapnia also results in bronchoconstriction in order to decrease ventilation.
-This mechanism is meant to counteract hyperventilation, and decrease the amount of oxygen coming into the lungs.
-The body's "goal" is to have a relatively even ratio of the partial pressure of oxygen to the partial pressure of carbon dioxide.
+This mechanism is meant to counteract hyperventilation and decrease the amount of oxygen coming into the lungs as the body attempts to equalize the partial pressures of oxygen and carbon dioxide.
 Chemoreceptors in the body sense a change in partial pressures and pH (hydrogen ion concentration) in the blood.
 Chemoreceptors are responsible for signaling vasoconstriction, vasodilation, bronchoconstriction, and bronchodilation.

 Causes

 The main physiologic causes of hypocapnia are related to hyperventilation.
 Hypocapnia is sometimes induced in the treatment of medical emergencies such as intracranial hypertension and hyperkalemia.

 Self-induced hypocapnia through hyperventilation is the basis for the dangerous schoolyard fainting game.
 Deliberate hyperventilation has been used by underwater breath-hold divers for the purpose of extending dive time as it effectively reduces respiratory drive due to low levels.
 This allows one to break their standard limit of breath holding, at an increased risk of shallow water blackout (which is a significant cause of drownings).
-This risk is caused due to air hunger being reduced (due to low blood carbon dioxide levels) but oxygen levels not being increased.
-In fact hypocapnia reduces the oxygen levels available to the brain due to the elevated affinity of oxygen to hemoglobin (Bohr effect) hence highly increasing the chances of blackout.
+This risk is caused due to air hunger being reduced (due to low blood carbon dioxide levels) without an increase in oxygen levels.
+In fact, hypocapnia reduces the oxygen levels available to the brain due to the elevated affinity of oxygen to hemoglobin (Bohr effect), causing an elevated risk of cerebral hypoxia and loss of consciousness.

 Diagnosis

 Neonatal infants

 Monitoring the level of carbon dioxide in neonatal infants to ensure that the level is not too high (hypercapnia) or too low is important for improving outcomes for neonates in intensive care.
 Carbon dioxide can be monitored by taking a blood sample (arterial blood gas), through the breath (exhalation), and it can be measured continuously through the skin by using a minimally invasive transcutaneous device.
-The most effective and safest approach for measuring carbon dioxide in newborn infants is not clear.
+An academic consensus on the most effective and safe approach for measuring carbon dioxide in newborn infants has not yet been established.